 - 3 eggs

-- 3 TB melted butter, plus more butter or oil for brushing hot pan
+- 3 tablespoon melted butter, plus more butter or oil for brushing hot pan

 Mascarpone Whipped Cream:

-- 8 oz mascarpone, room temperature OR substitute ricotta or cream cheese
+- 8 ounces mascarpone, room temperature OR substitute ricotta or cream cheese

 - 1 cup heavy whipping cream